 The Arab-Israeli conflict witnessed five major wars in the years 1948, 1956, 1967, 1973 and 1982, in which hundreds of thousands of people were killed and injured.

 The Arab-Israeli war (1948-49), known as the Nakba War.
 It is the name given by the Palestinians to their displacement and the demolition of most political, economic and cultural features of their society in 1948.
 It is the year in which the Palestinian people were expelled from their homes and lands and lost their homeland in favor of establishing the state of Israel.
-The events of the Nakba include the occupation of most of Palestine by the Zionist movement, the expulsion of more than 750 thousand Palestinians and their transformation into refugees, and the events also include dozens of massacres, atrocities and looting against the Palestinians, the demolition of more than 500 villages and the destruction of the main Palestinian cities and turning them into Jewish cities.
-The expulsion of most of the Bedouin tribes that lived in the Negev and the attempt to destroy the Palestinian identity, erase the Arab geographical names and replace them with Hebrew names, and destroy the nature of the original Arab countries.
+The events of the Nakba include the occupation of most of Palestine by the Zionist movement, the expulsion of more than 750 thousand Palestinians and their transformation into refugees, and the events also include dozens of massacres, atrocities and looting against the Palestinians, the demolition of more than 500 villages and the destruction of the main Palestinian cities and turning them into Jewish cities, the expulsion of most of the Bedouin tribes that lived in the Negev and the attempt to destroy the Palestinian identity, erase the Arab geographical names and replace them with Hebrew names, and destroy the original Arab nature of Palestine.

 In 1967, when Israel occupied the West Bank, Gaza, the Golan, and the Sinai, more than 350,000 were forced to leave the West Bank.
 More than half of them became refugees for the second time.